f18n/logIN/README.md

 # logIN
-This is only someone to study
+This is only someone to study API GOOGLE

 #Source
 #Author: CodexWorld